Here's How Much Khloé Kardashian Spent Decorating True's Nursery

 The futuristic see-through crib does seem to add to the nursery's coolness factor, but it's not a purchase all parents will be able to make.
 According to the Nursery Works website, the lucite Vetro Crib costs $4,500.
 That may sound like a lot — because it is! — but it's actually less than the Kardashian's spend on their average flower arrangements.

 In addition to the splurges, Khloé Kardashian also made some more affordable purchases.
-She shopped at Pottery Barn Kids, where she found a chic Pink Paper Butterfly Ceiling Mobile for $49 (£37).
-At the centre of True's lucite crib sits another sensible purchase, a large blush-colored stuffed animal, whose formal title is, we believe, Bashful Bunny.
-The plush bunny is made by Jellycat and costs around $32 (£24).
+She shopped at Pottery Barn Kids, where she found a chic Pink Paper Butterfly Ceiling Mobile for $49.
+At the center of True's lucite crib sits another sensible purchase, a large blush-colored stuffed animal, whose formal title is, we believe, Bashful Bunny.
+The plush bunny is made by Jellycat and costs around $32.

 Advertisement